 The trip cost data presented in this section were collected through the continuous economic data collection program on Saipan through collaboration with PIFSC.
-Figure 10 shows the trend of average trip costs for CNMI bottomfish trips during 2012-2022 (adjusted to 2022 dollars).
-Supporting data of Figure 10 are presented in Table 53.
-The trip costs seem to have substantial inter-annual variability.
-The average cost for a bottomfish trip was \$43 in 2022, lower than the trip costs in 2021, due to lower fuel usage per trip.
-The cost data summaries were generated by excluding outliners (cases with >10 gallons/hours fished).
+Figure 10 shows the trend of average trip costs for CNMI bottomfish trips from 2009 to 2022 (adjusted to 2022 dollars).
+Supporting data for Figure 10 are presented in Table 53.
+The trip costs have substantial interannual variability.
+The average cost for a bottomfish trip was \$43 in 2022, lower than the trip costs in 2021 due to lower fuel usage per trip.
+The cost data summaries were generated by excluding outliners (i.e., cases with >10 gallons/hours fished).